amitofsk/dandy/docs/Dandy.md

 #### 5.1.2 Install MicroPython

-If you followed the instructions at [here](https://www.hackster.io/Infineon_Team/micropython-on-psoc-fcf1d0) or [here](https://ifx-micropython.readthedocs.io/en/latest/psoc6/intro.html), you've already installed MicroPython firmware on the PSoC6 as well as installed the Arduino Lab IDE on your computer.
+If you followed the instructions [here](https://www.hackster.io/Infineon_Team/micropython-on-psoc-fcf1d0) or [here](https://ifx-micropython.readthedocs.io/en/latest/psoc6/intro.html), you've already installed MicroPython firmware on the PSoC6 as well as installed the Arduino Lab IDE on your computer.

 Connect a USB cable between the USB port on the PSoC6 labeled `KITPROG3` and computer.
 Next, open the Arduino Lab IDE.

-#### 5.1.3 Blinky lights
+#### 5.1.3 Hello world

 Now we're ready to write our first MicroPython program that will run on the PSoC.
 We'll use the Arduino Lab IDE, so open it now.
 <br><br>
 Write the following instruction in the editor, and press the `Run` button.
-You should see the result on the bottom of the Mu window.
+You should see the result in the bottom terminal window.

+(EXPLAIN PRINT STATEMENTS)

 ```python
 print ("Hello")
 ```

+#### 5.1.4 Blinky lights
 Now let's write a MicroPython program that uses the internal pushbutton labeled `SW2 User` near the center of the board.
+In this ex ample, when you press down the pushbutton, the internal LED will turn on and `T` will be printed.
+When the button is not pressed down, the LED will be off and `F` will be printed.

-Copy the program below into the editor, and run it.
+Copy the program below into the editor or load the `microcontr/serialWritePSoC.py` example program.
+Then, run it.

 (See file src/mircrocontr/serialWritePSoC.py.)